Outboard motor: LPG outboards

 In 2012, Lehr inc. introduced some small (<5 hp) outboards based on modified Chinese petrol engines to run on propane gas.
 Tohatsu currently also produces propane powered models, all rated 5 hp.
 Conversion of larger outboards to run on Liquified petroleum gas is considered unusual and exotic although some hobbyists continue to experiment.

 Outboard motor selection

 It is important to select a motor that is a good match for the hull in terms of power and shaft length.

 Power requirements

-Overpowering is a dangerous condition that can lead to the transom accelerating past the rest of the vessel and underpowering often results in a boat that is incapable of performing in the role for which it was designed.
-Boats built in the US have a Coast Guard Rating Plate, which specifies the maximum recommended horsepower for the hull.
-A motor with less than 75% of the maximum will most likely result in unsatisfactory performance.